StructuralAnalysisFormat/StructuralAnalysisFormat-Doc/structural-analysis-elements/structuralcrosssection.md

 ## Cross-section

-{% hint style="warning" %}
-Sheet definition improvements are being tested on this object.
-Data in tables are correct, style of tables might be different form others.
-{% endhint %}

 A cross-section together with material ([StructuralMaterial](structuralmaterial.md#material)) is a basic property of a 1D member.
 Various kinds of shapes can be defined, including steel rolled sections, timber specific cross-sections or general geometric sections.
 Supported shapes of cross-sections are defined in documents Formcodes and Description ID of the profile, in chapter Annexes in this document.